 Lessons: Many children under the age of three do not like taking lessons/three-period lessons from their parents.
 If your daughter does not respond well to you giving her a lesson on an activity, then only have activities and materials out that she does not need a lesson on.
-You can read more about that here: http://montessoriconfessions.blogspot.com/2008/03/can-you-give-toddler-lesson.html
+(You can read more about that here.)

-"In regards of his toys he is still throwing some (cars) yesterday I put one in the upper shelf and I told him that he would be able to have it back when he learn to be gentle with them.
-Today I made the mistake to give it back to him and he did it again.
-We play with balls and bean bags which I always have close by to show what he can throw but it seems anything work!
+"In regards to his toys he is still throwing some (cars) yesterday I put one in the upper shelf and I told him that he would be able to have it back when he learns to be gentle with them.
+Today I made the mistake of giving it back to him and he did it again.
+We play with balls and bean bags which I always have close by to show what he can throw but it seems anything works!

-"My last concern will be in regards of what is coming soon (month and a half): We are moving to a different house -same city-.
+"My last concern will be in regards to what is coming soon (a month and a half): We are moving to a different house -same city-.
 I have not started to pack yet.
-I just have the feeling that this moving will bring few more issues...!
-Hopefully Lisa you can have time to give me some advise!
+I just have the feeling that this move will bring a few more issues...!
+Hopefully Lisa you can have time to give me some advice!
 Thank you so much!"

 When and if he throws something on the floor, remove it and say calmly, "Uh oh!
 Whoops!
 All done!" and begin to put everything away, but let him be a part of that process.
 So after he has thrown his cup, let him know mealtime is over, ignore the fussing, and begin the cleanup process but invite him to help you by showing him the tub (where he can reach it) to put his dishes in, then show him where the sponge is to use, or facecloth, as well as where it goes when it is dirty (I would use a sponge as a paper towel, only once, just don't throw away the sponge, obviously, but put it in a separate basket for wet, dirty sponges, because your toddler will not be able to rinse out and squeeze out the dirty sponge.
 And then have a lot of wet sponges ready for the next meal).

 "My 2.5 toddler sometimes throws her toys and activities off the table and I let her because she insists on throwing it, even if I ask her to fix it or show her how to use it.
-I am guessing she does it to check my reaction; or it is her need to throw when not interested in the toy or activity; or I am boring in the way I present?
+I am guessing she does it to check my reaction, or it is her need to throw when not interested in the toy or activity, or I am bored with the way I present?

-"Also, I tell her I will not give her another toy until she clean up, it does not seem right but I don't know another way to make her.
+"Also, I tell her I will not give her another toy until she cleans up, it does not seem right but I don't know another way to make her.

 Rewards: Traditionally it is true that in Montessori classrooms there are no rewards or punishments... but at home, sometimes we need to offer a reward or a consequence, like giving her a reward for coming into the house...
 And that is also a transition: transitions are hard on young children because they are in a Sensitive Period for Order.

-"I am at a loss (desperate!) with my just turned two years old son.
+"I am at a loss (desperate!) with my just-turned-two-year-old son.

-"We keep a very good rhythm in our home and as a discipline technique we redirect and say NO when he is in danger to hurt himself or when he hurts others (occasional biting) modeling the right behavior right after.
+"We keep a very good rhythm in our home and as a discipline technique, we redirect and say NO when he is in danger of hurting himself or when he hurts others (occasional biting) modeling the right behavior right after.

-"We have being doing pretty good around here but, recently meal times have become a torture!.
+"We have been doing pretty good around here but, recently meal times have become torture!

 "Last week, I replaced his glass cups with plastic ones since for 10 days straight he was crashing them against the floor, (until now I find pieces of glass everywhere no matter how much and hard my husband and I clean).
-Now, he just poor the whole content on the floor and them throw the plastic glass and smile.
+Now, he just poor the whole content on the floor and then throws the plastic glass and smiles.
 He does it so unexpectedly that it is impossible to catch him.
-In the beginning I said: you need to remember to keep the glass on the table, then I used the NO and now I do not know what to do.
-I know I have to be patient and this behavior shall pass also but today I could not help it anymore and started to cry!
+In the beginning, I said: you need to remember to keep the glass on the table, then I used the NO and now I do not know what to do.
+I know I have to be patient and this behavior shall pass also but today I could not help it anymore and started to cry!"